mibur1/psy300/book/2_models/6_Naive_bayes.md

 \hat{Y} = \text{Anxious}
 $$

-In case of a tie, the model would likely default to the class with the higher prior.
-However, this might be subject to the specific implementation of the model.

 For the classification, this is already enough.
 However, we can also normalise the posterior probabilities to sum to 1.
 For this, we simply divide each score by the total:

 $$